-The Legal Framework Governing Extensions
+The Legal Framework Governing Visa Extensions

-- The Foreigners Act, 1946 (Sections 3, 4, and 14)
+- The Foreigners Act, 1946 (Sections 3, 4, and 14).

-- The Foreigners Order, 1951 (Paragraphs 7, 8, 9, and 11)
+- The Foreigners Order, 1951 (Paragraphs 7, 8, 9, and 11).

-Eligibility: The “Valid Visa” Rule
+Eligibility: The “Valid Visa” Rule and the 6-Week Rule

-- The 6-Week Rule: For specific categories, such as event or conference visas, applicants are advised to apply at least 6 weeks in advance of their intended stay .
+The 6-Week Rule: For specific categories, such as event or conference visas, applicants are advised to apply at least 6 weeks in advance of their intended stay .

-- No “Fresh Visa” Inside Pakistan: It is crucial to understand that generally, fresh (new) visas for a different category cannot be applied for from within Pakistan.
+No “Fresh Visa” Inside Pakistan: It is crucial to understand that generally, fresh (new) visas for a different category cannot be applied for from within Pakistan.
 You cannot convert a tourist visa into a work visa while staying in Karachi or Lahore without exiting and re-entering, unless specifically permitted by the MOI.

 Category-Wise Processing and Duration